kdesimini/CSS-Disco-Background/README.md

   </tr>
 </table>

 Yes, this can be done in Sass.
-No, I don't want to use Sass.
-How's that for some sass.
+Don’t give me sass.